 Is this dish just for vegetarians?

-Stuffed Zucchini with Ricotta is one of the many vegetable based Italian dishes so delicious that you won’t even miss the meat.
-Similarly Zucchini Frittata, Cavatelli and Broccoli or even Eggplant Involtini are all wonderful recipes here on Marcellina in Cucina that celebrate vegetables.
+Stuffed Zucchini with Ricotta is one of the many vegetable based Italian dishes so delicious that you won't even miss the meat.
+Similarly Roasted Zucchini, Cavatelli and Broccoli or even Eggplant Involtini are all wonderful recipes here on Marcellina in Cucina that celebrate vegetables.
 And all these recipes are quite simple as well!

 Ultimately, if you are looking for a recipe that you can make ahead, this is one to put on the list.
 Of course, leftovers are delicious the next day, too!